ishajain29/cmpe281-starks/Anuj Chaudhari Project Log (Communication).md

 ## Week 6
 * This week we started developing user interface for our shared shooping cart appliation.
 For that the initial communication with the team wass very important.
 So I scheduled the meeting early so that everyone has enough information about what they are developing and how they will be developing.
 * Everyone stated their views on how should be the UI during the meeting as well as on the slack channel.

+## Week 7

+* This week we decided to complete user interface development with web service integration.
+So, we will need to meet more frequently in the weeks ahead.
+We might need to do pair programming in order to be more productive.
+Communication amongst the team members is very important and I will try to coordiante in the comming week.
+Working with the Scrum board is still a daunting task and I hope to be able to do it correctly.